 Fluency and comprehension skills are developed and revisited constantly throughout a child’s learning journey at Chetwynd.

-Their journey begins with excellent Phonics teaching in EYFS, Year 1 and Year 2.
-We use the Nottinghamshire County Council progression document (updated to align with the phonics requirement in the New Curriculum).
-Our children are taught daily, for 20 minutes – in small targeted groups in EYFS and whole class in Years 1 and 2.
-Sessions are always packed full of reading and writing opportunities, constantly revisiting previously taught content and challenging children to make frequent links with the wider curriculum.
+Our children are taught daily, for 20 minutes – in smaller groups or whole class in EYFS and whole class in Years 1 and 2.
+All children access the same content and learn through a mastery approach.
+Sessions are always packed full of reading and writing opportunities, constantly revisiting previously taught content.
 Children are assessed daily, with timely interventions taking place in response to their needs.
+Diagnostic assessments are used to identify specific areas of code knowledge or skills that individual children need further support with.

 There are opportunities throughout the year for parents/carers to attend phonics training sessions, observing how phonics is taught and giving them the knowledge required to best support their children with reading and writing at home.
 Our Sounds & Syllables spelling strategy is built upon excellent phonic knowledge across the whole school.